prestodb/presto/presto-thrift-connector/README.md

 * You cannot or don't want to modify Presto code to add a custom connector to support your storage system.

-You can find thrift service interface that needs to be implemented together with related thrift structures in `presto-thrift-connector-api` project.
+You can find thrift service interface that needs to be implemented together with related thrift structures in `presto-thrift-api` project.
-Documentation of [`PrestoThriftService`](../presto-thrift-connector-api/src/main/java/com/facebook/presto/connector/thrift/api/PrestoThriftService.java) is a good starting point.
+Documentation of [`PrestoThriftService`](../presto-thrift-api/src/main/java/com/facebook/presto/thrift/api/connector/PrestoThriftService.java) is a good starting point.